dannyadkins/anychat/DESIGN.md

 For fetching conversation list, I chose to do this on the server.
 The benefit is that it can be a lot of data and HTML, and the server can do this quickly and get a fast time-to-meaningful-paint for the user.
 The downside is that it's a heavier load on the server.
 Furthermore, it makes for an easy caching experience, especially with NextJS: we always know exactly when a new conversation is created, so we can manually trigger revalidations, and never risk stale data.

-For fetching chat history, I chose `SWR`.
+For fetching chat history, I chose to extend `SWR`.
 This allows the user to jump between chat windows without having to wait to see chat data, by storing the response data in the global SWR cache.
 We can easily mutate the SWR cache when we receive new tokens.

 I'm exploring using `IndexedDB` to store the SWR cache, so that different browser windows can have synchronized data.
 It adds a bit of complexity.

 # Model inference